milindchawre/site/content/blog/setting-up-polaris-on-kubernetes.md

 +           failureThreshold: 3
 ```

-Now check the nginx-deployment in polaris dashboard, few of the mis-configurations should have gone.
+Now checking the nginx-deployment in polaris dashboard, a few of the mis-configurations should have gone.

 ![polaris6](https://github.com/milindchawre/civo-k8s/raw/master/blog/polaris/images/polaris6.png)

-Fixing such mis-configuration for all the workloads will improve the `grade` and `score` of your cluster that can be seen at the top of polaris dashboard.
+Fixing such mis-configuration for all workloads will improve the `grade` and `score` of your cluster that can be seen at the top of the polaris dashboard.
 This will make your cluster more secure, stable, scalable, and resilient.

 #### Polaris Cli
-If you don't want to deploy polaris in your kubernetes cluster as an another application running along with the other workloads, then make use of polaris cli.
-With the cli you can audit the k8s yaml and also view the polaris dashboard locally.
+If you don't want to deploy polaris in your kubernetes cluster as an another application running along with other workloads, you can make use of [polaris cli](https://github.com/FairwindsOps/polaris#cli).
+With the CLI tool you can audit the k8s yaml and also view the polaris dashboard locally, or configure it to run as part of your CI/CD run, as detailed below.

 #### Polaris Webhook
-The polaris webhook provides a way to enforce some standards in all the kubernetes deployments.
-Once you have addressed all the misconfigurations identified in polaris dashboard, you can now deploy the polaris webhook to ensure that the configuration never slips below the configured standard.
+The [polaris webhook](https://github.com/FairwindsOps/polaris/blob/master/docs/usage.md#webhook) provides a way to enforce some standards in all of your kubernetes deployments.
+Once you have addressed all the misconfigurations identified in the polaris dashboard, you can deploy the webhook to ensure that the configuration never slips below the configured standard.
 Once you deploy it in the cluster, the webhook will prevent any further kubernetes deployment that doesn't meet the configuration standard.

 #### Polaris in CI/CD pipelines
 Polaris can be integrated in your CI/CD pipelines.
+You could set it to run on each deployment with something like the following added as a command in your pipeline, customised to your set requirements.
 ```
 polaris audit --audit-path path/to/my/deployment/yaml --set-exit-code-on-error --set-exit-code-below-score 90
 ```